macalak/microlab/logging_monitoring.md

 1. Include Actuator's Prometheus extension on project classpath `compile ('io.micrometer:micrometer-registry-prometheus')`
 2. Check if /actuator/prometheus is added
-3. Now, Configure prometheus sources to include castle module.
-There is configuration file _/etc/prom-conf/prometheus.yml_ in prometheus    container, ehere the sources should be configured for every module:
+3. Configure prometheus sources to include your module
+4. The Grafana can be used to visualize metrics

+### Prometheus how to add source
+1. ssh to vagrant box `vagrant ssh`
+2. Get prometheus container id `docker ps | grep prom/prometheus`
+3. Open shell to running container `docker exec -it <prometheus_container_id> /bin/sh`
+4. Go to prometheus config directory `cd /etc/prom-conf/`
+5. Add source to config file `vi prometheus.yml`.
+Use IP and Port of the service.

 ```
-- job_name: 'castle'
+- job_name: 'castleservice'
-  metrics_path: /actuator/prometheus
+  scrape_interval: "15s"
   static_configs:
   - targets:
-      - '10.0.2.2:9194'
+    - '192.168.99.1:9190'
 ```
-  The 10.0.2.2 is the IP address of host machine where Vagrant was started.
-  To connect to prometheus container use `docker exec -it <container-id> /bin/sh` The prometheus configuration can be reloaded using API.
-Execute  `curl -X POST http://localhost:19090/-/reload` from Vagrant box machine.
-Then you check prometheus targets configuration here http://192.168.122.230:19090/targets

-4. The [Grafana](92.168.122.230:3000) can be used to visualise metrics
+6. Exit to Vagrant shell and reload the prometheus configuration `curl -X POST http://localhost:19090/-/reload`